 The ASA will only collect information from individuals when it is reasonably necessary for the performance of its functions and activities, and all such collection will be subject to this policy.
 The information collected will depend on the individual’s relationship with the ASA.

 The ASA undertakes research studies, in which case the data collected during these research studies is managed in accordance with the governance requirements of the study.
+Research activities may also include the use of the Zeus Stroke app for collection of data under the approval of the relevant human research ethics committees.

 ASA collects Personal Information that it requires to carry out its work.
 Wherever practicable, Personal Information is collected directly from the individual.
 Information may also be collected if publicly available but only where that collecting and holding information is necessary to carry out ASA work.